Better Trails | Greater Access Goals

 Issue: Off-road cyclists have grown into one of the largest trail user groups, with local youth team participation growing more than 10% each year over the past decade.
 However, only 9.5 miles or 18% of singletrack trails at Mount Diablo State Park are open to bikes, which can impact both safety conditions and circulation, connector and loop options in the trail network.

-Requiring more off-road cyclists to be restricted to steeper, rugged fire roads is not welcoming, as on average the elevation grade percentage of fire roads at Mount Diablo State Park are two times steeper than single track trail elevation grades, as illustrated in the below comparison sheet (see table).
+Requiring off-road cyclists to be disproportionately restricted to steeper, rugged fire roads is not welcoming, as on average the elevation grade percentage of oft-damaged fire roads at Mount Diablo State Park are approximately two times steeper than single track trail elevation grades, as illustrated in the below comparison sheet (see table).

-That elevation grade penalty can present accessibility challenges for park visitors with time or physical limitations, including tomorrow’s leaders – the kids.
+That elevation grade penalty can present accessibility and safety risks, especially for park visitors with time or physical constraints, including tomorrow’s leaders – the Kids.

 Trails 2035 Solution